Variational integrator for the rotating shallow-water equations on the sphere: Numerical simulations

 \subsection{Case 2: Global steady-state nonlinear zonal geostrophic flow}

 This test case, originally proposed in \cite{wil92}, is a geostrophically balanced flow over a flat bottom topography, i.e. $B\equiv 0~[m]$.
 This flow represents an exact solution to the rotating shallow-water equations.
-The initial conditions are:

-Here ${\bf n}_{ij}$ denotes the normal vector of a triangle edge, and $V_{ij}$ is the directional magnitude of the velocity normal to an edge $f_{ij}$, see Equation \eqref{equ_explicit_matrixA}.
+The initial conditions are: \begin{linenomath} \end{linenomath} Here ${\bf n}_{ij}$ denotes the normal vector of a triangle edge, and $V_{ij}$ is the directional magnitude of the velocity normal to an edge $f_{ij}$, see Equation \eqref{equ_explicit_matrixA}.

 Although the nonlinear zonal geostrophic flow is a steady state solution of the RSW (in which any quantity is conserved because of no time dependence), it is only a stationary solution of a numerical RSW scheme up to numerical errors.
 As such, it is also interesting to monitor the time series of the numerical values of the conserved quantities of the RSW, and to verify that the energy error converges at the expected first order.